"America deserved 9/11, dude. Fuck it, I'm saying it."

 When healthy, Type 8s access the positive qualities of Type 2: becoming warmer, more nurturing, focused on helping others.

+You see this in the charitable drives detailed above, but also in smaller moments.
 "I say no all the time to a lot of deals, like a lot of money," he's said about turning down offers that conflict with his values.
-Instead of fighting enemies, he's defending boundaries.
-Instead of attacking the powerful, he's helping the powerless.
+His manager fielded a $1 million offer from a betting platform for election night.
+Hasan said no. When the Eight is healthy, the intensity that infuriates critics becomes the engine for defending boundaries and helping the powerless.

 Legacy and Current Work: The Streamer Who Changed Political Media